 The Enterprise Europe Network acts as an intermediary in the coaching scheme.
 The role of Enterprise Europe Network is to help the SME to identify challenges and coaching needs, and to support the SME in selecting a coach.
 The Project Officers will facilitate contacts between the SMEs and Enterprise Europe Network while the grant agreement is being signed.

 In each region there’s a person at Enterprise Europe Network – the Key Account Manager (KAM) – ready to help the beneficiaries identifying the challenges they face, their coaching needs and also selecting the most relevant coaches.

-The Key Account Manager ensures that an SME Instrument beneficiary receives the most appropriate services and support to optimise the exploitation of its innovation project.
+The Key Account Manager ensures that an EIC Accelerator beneficiary receives the most appropriate services and support to optimise the exploitation of its innovation project.
 The aim is also to leave the SME with a footprint for future sustainable growth.